Nodepool¶

 Using the Nodepool CLI¶

-command line utility is available on nodepool-launcher
+The nodepool command-line utility is available on nodepool-launcher pods.

 To get the list of currently running launcher pods:

-Open a shell on any running nodepool-launcher
+Open a shell on any running nodepool-launcher pod listed by the previous command:

-Then from that shell, run the nodepool
+Then from that shell, run the nodepool command.

 Troubleshooting¶